-Head to the top of the Dior boutique to experience the super boujee rooftop Dior Cafe (162 NE 39th St).
+Head to the top of the Dior boutique to experience the super bougie rooftop Dior Cafe (162 NE 39th St).

 The menu consists of drinks, pastries, and petite lunch plates served among nature and sculpture animals.

-The Dior Cafe features in our romantic things to do in Miami guide.
+The Dior Cafe is featured in our romantic things to do in Miami guide.

 The Italian restaurant menu includes brunch, lunch, bar tops, dinner, dessert, wine and cocktails.

-For more restaurants ideas, check out our guide to things to do in Miami at night.
+For more restaurant ideas, check out our guide to things to do in Miami at night.

 Fly Eye Dome